 The City of Ames' Department of Planning & Housing/Housing Division, along with the City's Finance Department, will be responsible for preparing documentation and submitting reports as required by HUD.
-Additionally, the Housing Division staff works closely with the Public Works Department in implementing its public infrastructure improvement projects, with the Inspections Division and Finance Department in implementing its various housing programs.
-The Housing Division will continue to work with all City Departments, where feasible, to implement the programming and requirements of the CDBG Program.
+Additionally, the Housing Division staff works closely with the Public Works Department in implementing its public facilities types of projects, and with the Inspections Division and Finance Department in implementing its various housing programs.
+The Housing Division will continue to work with all City

+Departments, where feasible, to implement the programming and requirements of the CDBG Program.